JuanGongora/JuanGongora.github.io/_posts/2018-05-11-oop_crash_course_for_php.markdown

 }
 ```

 So here the variable `$this` is capable of being referenced to the other methods in the class. `$this` is the private variable (which references the particular instance of the class that's currently being worked on, or rather, being instantiated by the constructor; think of 'self').
+It is mentioned as a private variable because it is referencing its instantiated *self*.
+You couldn't for example declare that `$this` was the same as another `$this`, when called from two different instances, as they only pertain to their own existence.

-And here, `options` is just a variable that is put at that current state, but it then becomes a **property** of the class when we establish it here to the private variable.
-So for this instance of the class (referred to as 'self' or `$this`), we're going to pass it some `options` and then we're going to set those parameters as a property within the class which we can then reference anywhere else.
+And here, `options` is just a variable that is put at that current state of declaration, but it then becomes a **property** of the class instance when we establish it here to the private variable.
+So for this instance of the class (referred to as 'self' or `$this`), we're going to pass it some `options` and then we're going to set those parameters as a property within the class which we can then reference.

 Notice that when you establish the **property** you don't use a dollar sign like you would for a traditional variable: `options`.